What’s in This Article

 PAX in Flights, Tours, and Transfers

 PAX counts keep flights, tours, and transfers running smoothly by showing exactly how many travelers are involved.
+On flights, operators use them to track occupied seats, calculate load factor, and keep aircraft within approved limits.

-On flights, pax counts track occupied seats, guide load factor, and keep aircraft within approved limits.
+On flights, PAX counts track occupied seats, guide load factor, and keep aircraft within approved limits.

+On tours, guides and operators rely on them to align meals and transport with the group size.
 For transfers, the count tells you which vehicle fits best, so no one gets left behind or cramped.

 - Review the PAX manifest before departure.